shimspedy/sengov/content/candidates/stacey-abrams-for-gov.md

     - Create a permanent Emergency Rental Assistance fund to protect households suffering unexpected financial hardship.
     - Aid local governments in the development and operation of supportive housing facilities.
     - Create a state Earned Income Tax Credit (EITC) to help low-income, working Georgians and enable more families to afford housing.

-- Distribute unspent federal and state money for emergency rental assistance
-    - Accelerate the distribution of more than $450 million of unspent federal emergency rental assistance.
+- Distribute unspent federal and state money for emergency rental assistance elerate the distribution of more than $450 million of unspent federal emergency rental assistance.
 - Protect Georgians from eviction and foreclosures:
     - Protect tenants from summary eviction by requiring a notice period during which tenants can cure any violations and a reasonable cause requirement for eviction.
 - Establish a judicial foreclosure process in Georgia.